-F. Delivery of Agenda Material to Commissioners and Use of Technology Equipment

-City staff shall endeavor to deliver all agenda materials, including all staff reports and exhibits, to the commission no later than one week preceding a regular commission meeting.
-In the event that agenda materials are not delivered as provided above, the commission may request continuance for the item until the next regularly scheduled commission meeting.
+F. Delivery of Agenda Material to Commissioners and Use of Technology Equipment City staff shall endeavor to deliver all agenda materials, including all staff reports and exhibits, to the commission no later than one week preceding a regular commission meeting.

-City staff may elect to provide agenda material through electronic media in a format suitable for computers and/or tablets.
+City staff may elect to provide agenda material through electronic media in a format suitable for computers or tablets.
 Because the use of electronic media raises concern regarding Brown Act, due process and Public Records Act requirements, the following policy applies to the use of these electronic devices.